skip to Main Content

 What Is Feline Hyperthyroidism?

-Feline hyperthyroidism is one potentially serious condition, but it’s quite manageable.
+Feline hyperthyroidism is a potentially serious condition in senior cats.
+Luckily, it’s quite manageable.

-Knowing the symptoms and calling your veterinarian at the first sign of a problem is the key to curing or managing the condition and allowing your cat to live a long, happy life.
+Knowing the clinical signs of illness and calling your veterinarian at the first sign of a problem is the key to curing or managing the condition.
+This will help your cat live a long, happy life.

 What Does the Thyroid Gland in Cats Do?

 Your cat’s thyroid glands help regulate their body’s metabolism and ensure they maintain balanced energy levels and maintain overall good health.
 It produces two main hormones, thyroxine (T4) and triiodothyronine (T3), which control how your cat’s body uses and stores energy.
-These thyroid hormones affect a variety of bodily functions: heart rate, body temperature, reproduction, muscle tone, and the rate at which calories are burned.
+These thyroid hormones affect a variety of bodily functions, including heart rate, body temperature, muscle tone, blood pressure, and the rate at which calories are burned.

 Feline Hyperthyroidism Symptoms

-Hyperthyroidism in cats can be tricky to diagnose, since it shares several symptoms with other common health problems, such as diabetes and kidney failure.
-If you notice any of the following symptoms in your cat, you should definitely schedule an appointment with your veterinarian.
+Hyperthyroidism in cats can be tricky to diagnose based on clinical signs alone, since it shares several features with other common health problems, such as diabetes and kidney failure.
+If you notice any of the following signs in your cat, you should schedule an appointment with your veterinarian.

-• Increased appetite.
-Because an overactive thyroid gland speeds up the metabolism, cats with hyperthyroidism are frequently voracious eaters.
+- Increased appetite.
+Because an overactive or enlarged thyroid gland speeds up the metabolism, cats with hyperthyroidism are frequently voracious eaters.

-• Weight loss.
-If your cat is losing weight despite a healthy appetite, this could mean something’s wrong with your kitty’s thyroid gland.
+- Weight loss.
+If your cat is losing weight despite a healthy appetite, this could mean your kitty may have some issues with their thyroid gland.

-• Increased thirst and urination.
-High levels of thyroid hormone cause the kidneys to produce more urine.
+- Increased thirst and urination.
+High thyroid hormone levels can cause the kidneys to produce more urine.
 Usually, this becomes evident when you are cleaning the litter box.
-You may notice an increase in the size or number of clumps in your cat’s litter box, or kitty may start going outside the box.
-Some cats compensate for the increase in urine by drinking more water, but that may not be enough to prevent dehydration.
+You may notice an increase in the size or number of clumps in your cat’s litter box, or your kitty may start going outside the box.
+Some cats with high thyroid hormone levels may compensate for the increased urination by drinking more water, but that may not be enough to prevent dehydration.

-• Vomiting or diarrhea.
+- Vomiting or diarrhea.
 An increased appetite causes some cats to gulp down their food, which can lead to vomiting.
-Hyperthyroidism also causes food to move more quickly through the intestines, which can cause diarrhea.
+Hyperthyroidism in cats also causes food to move more quickly through the intestines, which can cause diarrhea.

 How do Veterinarians Test for Hyperthyroidism in Cats?

-Diagnosing hyperthyroidism in cats is pretty straightforward: high levels of thyroid hormones in your cat’s bloodstream along with other typical symptoms mentioned above.
+Diagnosing hyperthyroidism in cats is pretty straightforward: high levels of thyroid hormones in your cat’s bloodstream along with other typical signs mentioned above.

-If your senior cat is presenting symptoms of hyperthyroidism and has been diagnosed, your veterinarian will probably recommend one of three treatment options.
+If your senior cat is presenting clinical signs of hyperthyroidism and has been diagnosed, your veterinarian will probably recommend one of four treatment options.

 1. Medication

 Injection with radioactive iodine is effective in curing feline hyperthyroidism.
-It works because the thyroid gland naturally absorbs iodine, which means the radiation destroys any abnormal thyroid tissue without damaging any other organs or systems.
+Radioactive iodine therapy works because the thyroid gland naturally absorbs iodine, which means the radiation destroys any abnormal thyroid tissue without damaging any other organs or systems.

-Feeding an iodine-restricted diet is a relatively new alternative treatment for hyperthyroid cats.
+Feeding an iodine-restricted diet is an alternative treatment for hyperthyroid cats.
 This may be a better call for cats with medical conditions that would make the other treatment options difficult or impossible to do.
 However, this is not a cure, and your kitty will likely require lifelong treatment.

 Research for this potential treatment is still ongoing, so if this alternative appeals to you, consult your veterinarian if it’s possible for your cat with hyperthyroidism.
 Since this is a diet with controlled iodine content (0.2ppm), it should be given exclusively—no cat treats or other cat food or human food.